by

 • Location

-3. Analytical chemistry – one of the most common applications of chemistry is analytical chemistry.
-Many companies are looking for analytical chemists for research and product development.
-Pharmaceutical companies particularly have high demand for chemists.
-Knowledge and skills in instrumentations and techniques are generally required, and you might be working with high performance liquid chromatography (HPLC), ion chromatography, spectroscopy, and electrochromatography.
+Chemists are in high demand in the pharmaceutical industry.
+Knowledge and skills in instrumentation and techniques are generally required, and you might be working with high-performance liquid chromatography (HPLC), ion chromatography, spectroscopy, and electrochromatography.

-4. Nanotechnology – the field of nanotechnology applies the most advanced, cutting-edge technologies in creating new materials and compounds.
-Manipulating matter at the nanoscale has a wide range of applications such as those used in diagnostic medicines and developing new drugs.
+Manipulating matter at the nanoscale has a wide range of applications, such as diagnostic medicines and the development of new drugs.

 A chemistry graduate scheme may include working in nanotechnology

-How do I get on a graduate scheme?
+How Do I Get on a Graduate Scheme?

 • Know the different options available to you